 Working abroad sounds like an adventure to many people.
-However, job search in Portugal requires more than just the obvious Portugal CV with Portugal cover letter writing and translation.
+However, a job search in Portugal requires more than just the obvious Portugal CV with Portugal cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you begin planning to find work in Portugal.

 Do not misjudge the impact a Portugal dress code can have on the end result of your adventure!
-For example, you will experience the different immigration rules and habits, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and habits, job application procedures, selection trends and the management culture.

 Portugal Dress Code for Job Interviews

 It is important to demonstrate at an interview good appearance as well as good manners.

 Dress for the job you want, not for the job you have